matrixrover/MineNote/MVC5/Model绑定.md

 for a given prefix.
 The GetValue method returns a value for a given data key, or null if the provider doesn’t have any suitable data.

+This **ValueProviderResult** class has three constructor parameters.
+The first is the data item that I want to associate with the requested key.
+The second parameter is a version of the data value that is safe to display as part of an HTML page.
+The final parameter is the culture information that relates to the value; I have specified the InvariantCulture.

+To register the value provider with the application, I need to create a factory class that will create instances of the provider when they are required by the MVC Framework.
+The factory class must be derived from the abstract **ValueProviderFactory** class.

+    public class CustomValueProviderFactory : ValueProviderFactory {
+        public override IValueProvider GetValueProvider(ControllerContext controllerContext) {
+            return new CountryValueProvider();
+        }
+    }

+The GetValueProvider method is called when the model binder wants to obtain values for the binding process.
+This implementation simply creates and returns an instance of the CountryValueProvider class, but you can use the data provided through the ControllerContext parameter to respond to different kinds of requests by creating different value providers.

+I need to register the factory class with the application, which I do in the Application_Start method of Global.asax

+    ValueProviderFactories.Factories.Insert(0, new CustomValueProviderFactory());

+I register the factory class by adding an instance to the static ValueProviderFactories.Factories collection.
+The model binder looks at the value providers in sequence, which means I have to use the Insert method to put the custom factory at the first position in the collection if I want to take precedence over the built-in providers.

+If I want the custom provider to be a fallback that is used when the other providers cannot supply a data value, then I can use the Add method to append the factory class to the end of the collection, like this:

+    ValueProviderFactories.Factories.Add(new CustomValueProviderFactory());

+## Creating a Custom Model Binder